 It’s anyone’s guess when things might return to normal.
 But now that many of us are used to working from home, have set up our workspaces and adapted, it’s likely that working from home on a more regular basis will become more culturally acceptable across different business sectors.

 How are we helping our customers?

 We’re not just reactive to change - flexibility is built into our insurance offering.

 Unlike traditional annual insurance contracts, all our online business insurance covers are offered on a monthly basis.
 No catches.

 Flexibility to add and remove cover

-Not only is our cover monthly, but adding and removing cover using your online account is as simple as anything.
+Not only is our cover monthly, but adding cover using your online account is as simple as anything.
 That means no having to make a phone call at an inconvenient time - you can service your policy 24/7.
-The only reasons you’ll need to get in touch with us are: if you want to cancel your policy; if you need to update your company’s details; or if you need to update the main email address associated with your policy.
+The only reasons you’ll need to get in touch with us are: if you want to remove cover or cancel your policy; if you need to update your company’s details; or if you need to update the main email address associated with your policy.